vinfreecs/genga/docs/Tides.rst

 Tidal Forces
 ============

-Tidal Forces can be enabled with the :literal:`Use Tides` parameter in the :literal:`param.dat` file.
+Tidal Forces can be enabled with the :literal:`Use Tides` parameter in the :ref:`param.dat<ParamFile>` file.
 The tidal forces evolve the spin of the particles and spin of the central star.
 The evolution of the stellar spin is reported in :ref:`StarFile`.